ibrehm/equation_parser/README.md

-A simple little program I built to parse and solve basic math equations.
+A simple little program I built for fun to parse and solve basic math equations.

 Example: